processmining-in-logistics/psm/README.md

 `Java HotSpot(TM) 64-Bit Server VM (build 25.2511-b08, mixed mode)`

+### How to run

 1. Download and unzip the [binaries](https://github.com/processmining-in-logistics/psm/tree/ppm).
 1. Execute `run_all.cmd` to run the tool components

+## Components

+The tool consists of three components:

+* *MHS System* - the simulation model of a fragment of an airport Baggage Handling System (BHS), a sub-class of Material handling Systems (MHSs), with animation of executing scenarios.
+* *PQR-System* - the panel of a process model, called a PQR-system, that describes the Process, Queue and Resource dimensions of BHS
+* *Performance Spectrum Miner-R* (PSM) - the tool for work with Performance Spectra (PSa)

+The BHS System generates events in real-time and send them to the PSM.
+The PSM computes the PS in real time, using the PQR-system for the information about the process dimensions.
+The PQR-system additionally serves as a GUI for PS segments filtering and sorting.

+## Use case

+## Limitations

+## Other tools using performance spectra